 More formally, we denote by $\mathbf{x} = (x_1, \dots, x_n)$ the vector of predictor variables that represents a concrete transfer batch in the database.
 A class variable C is defined, assigning each of the cases of the database to a concrete class.
 The value of the class to which a case belongs to is denoted by c and it takes values in the domain set {0, 1}: each pattern vector represents a batch of embryos transferred, assigned to class 1 if at least an implantation occurred (regardless of being just one or up to three implantations), and to class 0 otherwise.
 Note that we cannot know which embryo of the batch is implanted in each case to allow a study at embryo-level, which is the reason why the analysis of cases is performed at batch-level.
-However, since embryologists assign a score to each of the embryos of each transfer, these embryos are ordered from the most promising (highest scored) to the less, and therefore we respect this order priority in the batch pattern vector reflect-
+However, since embryologists assign a score to each of the embryos of each transfer, these embryos are ordered from the most promising (highest scored) to the less, and therefore we respect this order priority in the batch pattern vector reflecting the higher probability of the most promising embryos to be the ones that reached implantation.

-Table 2 - Example of data in the final feature vector batch selection of implantation classification by Bayesian classifiers with three embryos per batch ing the higher probability of the most promising embryos to be the ones that reached implantation.
+Table 2 - Example of data in the final feature vector batch selection of implantation classification by Bayesian classifiers with three embryos per batch

-Treatment Embryo-related d lata Clinical data patient Class
+Treatment nent Embryo-related data Clinical data patient Class

 1 2 3

 Batch 1 Emb1 Emb2 Emb3 1

 Batch 2 Emb1 Emb2 Emb3 0

 Batch 3 Emb1 Emb2 Emb3 1

 : : : : : :

-Batch n Emb1 Emb2 Emb3 • 0
+Batch n Emb1 Emb2 Emb3 · 0